mlgordon/vpc/known-limitations.md

 * You won't be able to set up custom routes in the IBM Cloud VPC.
 All the subnets in Virtual Private Cloud can communicate with each other by default.

 * IBM Cloud VPC won't support multicast or broadcast domains.

-* IBM Cloud VPC has nothing to do with the fast provisioning of the VSIs.
-It's handled by a different work stream.

 * IBM Cloud VPC does not provide end-to-end encryption, but it supports it.